An Ignatian Journey

 • Tour Instructions

-- Text by Cynthia LeJeune Nobles.
+Text by Cynthia LeJeune Nobles.
 Nobles is editor of “The Southern Table” series of cookbooks for LSU Press.
 She’s also the author of A Confederacy of Dunces Cookbook and The Delta Queen Cookbook.
-She was a coauthor of Newcomb College’s scholarly book New Orleans Cuisine, and is coauthor of LSU Press’s forthcoming Fonville Winans Cookbook (2017).
+She was a coauthor of Newcomb College’s scholarly book New Orleans Cuisine, and is coauthor of The Fonville Winans Cookbook (LSU Press, 2017).
 Nobles is a former food columnist for The Advocate newspaper.
-She graduated from the University of New Orleans with a degree in American History.

 The Confederacy of Dunces self guided tours were made possible by the 2016 Pulitzer Prize Centennial Campfires Initiative, a program to commemorate the 100th anniversary of the Prizes in 2016.
 Announced by the Pulitzer Prize Board, the Campfires Initiative aims to ignite broad engagement with the journalistic, literary, and artistic values the Prizes represent.
 The board partnered with the Federation of State Humanities Councils on the initiative and awarded more than $1.5 million to forty-six state humanities councils.
 The Louisiana Endowment for the Humanities received $34,000 to support articles in Louisiana Cultural Vistas and public programs around the state about Pulitzer winners with ties to Louisiana.
 “An Ignatian Journey,” digital story map and audio tour of A Confederacy Dunces and the life of John Kennedy Toole, has been produced in partnership with LSU Press.